Winter Feeding Program

 The program normally gets under way early to mid November.
 Hard work has gone into clearing out parts of HQ to create an area for food distribution.
 We have agreements with suppliers about how and when we receive the food.
 We have a feeder who has takes food for the harbour dogs, these dogs can find things particularly hard and we dont want to hear that they have become disruptive because of hunger, they are used to lots of attention and a good source of exciting food.

 We know that some people are feeding animals alongside their own and do not ask for or want food.
 People often feed the animals scraps too and even cook especially for them!
-Dogs like old Daisy often get a home cooked meal!
+Some dogs often get a home cooked meal!

 We are always seeking more volunteers, especially in areas of Kalkan not yet covered, to ensure that all the animals are fed.
 If anyone knows where there are cats or dogs that may need feeding please contact us.